 A shell function, defined as described above under SHELL GRAMMAR, stores a series of commands for later execution.
 When the name of a shell function is used as a simple command name, the list of commands associated with that function name is executed.
 Functions are executed in the context of the current shell; no new process is created to interpret them (contrast this with the execution of a shell script).
 When a function is executed, the arguments to the function become the positional parameters during its execution.
 The special parameter # is updated to reflect the change.
 Special parameter 0 is unchanged.
 The first element of the FUNCNAME variable is set to the name of the function while the function is executing.
-All other aspects of the shell execution environment are identical between a function and its caller with the exception that the DEBUG trap (see the description of the trap builtin under SHELL BUILTIN COMMANDS below) is not inherited unless the function has been given the trace attribute (see the description of the declare builtin below) or the -o functrace shell option has been enabled with the set builtin (in which case all functions inherit the DEBUG trap).
+All other aspects of the shell execution environment are identical between a function and its caller with the exception that the DEBUG and RETURN traps (see the description of the trace attribute (see the description of the declare builtin below) or the -o functrace shell option has been enabled with the set builtin (in which case all functions inherit the DEBUG and RETURN traps).